mariellefoster/plots_and_projects/README.md

 ## Ex Kaffee Machina
 - an unexpected arrival of coffee saving an otherwise dire situation
 - god as a coffee machine
+- a coffee machine that has been repurposed

 ## Bathroom politics system
 - Cis-Feminist: